 Procurement processes can vary from business to business but generally follow this structure:

-• Identify and select suppliers: Now that the business knows its requirements, it will research the best vendors available and request a quote from them.
-The company will send this request to more than one provider to allow for competitive bidding and to compare the best possible prices.
-When assessing vendors, it also considers supplier reputation, product quality and speed.
+- Identify and select suppliers: Now that the business knows its requirements, it will research the best vendors available and request a quote from them.
+For strategic sourcing, the company will send this request to more than one provider to allow for competitive bidding and to compare the best possible prices.
+When assessing vendors, it’s important to consider supplier reputation, product quality and speed.

-• Negotiate and contract: The business will get a few quotes from vendors before making a final purchasing decision.
-From there, it can negotiate where possible.
+- Negotiate and contract: The business will get a few quotes from vendors before making a final purchasing decision.
+From there, it can go through a contract negotiation process.
 A contract is created once the two parties agree on the final terms.

 Types of Procurement

 Indirect procurement (indirect spending) is the procurement of goods or services that support a business’s day-to-day operations but are not part of its final product and do not directly impact production activities.
-Goods or services indirectly procured can impact a company’s operating expenses nonetheless.
-Even though these purchases are smaller and less frequent, costs can add up if you don’t pay attention to the purchases being made.
+A good example of this is office supplies.
+Nonetheless, goods or services indirectly procured can impact a company’s operating expenses.
+While these purchases may be smaller and less frequent, costs can add up if you don’t pay attention to the purchases being made.
 Indirect procurement also involves coordinating stakeholders and departments to buy items to keep a business operational.

 Procurement Team Job Roles